 This proactive, holistic approach to care is intended to forestall expensive and disruptive events such as unnecessary emergency department use or an avoidable hospitalization, said Mostashari.

-“We think of the AWV as a place to ask what's likely to get a person hospitalized over the next 12 months and what you can do today to prevent that,” he said.
+“We think of the AWV as a place to ask, ‘What is likely to get this person hospitalized over the next 12 months and what can I do today to prevent that?’” he said.
 “The AWV provides a dedicated place to assess and answer that question, which is incredibly important for seeing long-term wellbeing for a patient.”